dymodi/dymodi.github.io/Research/Paper/Kangaroo/outline-draft-3.md

 [comment]: # (This is the outline 3 for the 2018 MobiSys paper)

 NOTE: This the third version of the draft.

+NOTE: The kernel of this paper is accurate ETA of food delivery.

 # Time based Map and Data Inconsistency

 ## 1 INTRODUCTION